BNBSoulBox/BNBSoulBox/README.md

 ## Soul Bound Tokens: Unleashing the Power of Non-Transferable Non-Fungible Tokens

 One of the remarkable innovations introduced by BNB Soul Box is the concept of Soul Bound Tokens.
-These tokens represent a new frontier in digital identity verification, enabling secure wallet interactions through a GNFS or FNF-G (Governmental Non-Fungible Signature).
+These tokens represent a new frontier in digital identity verification, enabling secure wallet interactions through a GNFS or FGNT (Governmental Non-Fungible Signature).
 The implementation of this cutting-edge approach offers an inviting sandbox for governmental organizations to participate, validating contracts, approving NFT projects, and much more.

 ## The Chatbot Security Framework: Ensuring Reliability and Trust